This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- 1 ¾ cups whole white wheat flour
+- 1¾ cups white whole wheat flour, or all-purpose flour

 - 1 teaspoon baking soda